PaulGrini/Arabidopsis_assemblies/README.md

 # Arabidopsis arenosa and A. lyrata genome assemblies
-This is a github repository with data associated to the manuscript (in prep)
+This is a github repository with data associated to the manuscript

-**Title:** "New assemblies of A. <i>arenosa</i> and <i>A. lyrata</i> suggests structural evidence for MADS-box type I family expansion"
+**"New assemblies of A. <i>arenosa</i> and <i>A. lyrata</i> suggests structural evidence for MADS-box type I family expansion"**

 ​​**Authors:** Jonathan Bramsiepe, Anders K. Krabberød, Katrine N. Bjerkan, Renate M. Alling, Ida M. Nielsen.
-Karina S. Hornslien, Jason R. Miller, Anne K. Brysting, and Paul E. Grini
+Karina S. Hornslien, Jason R. Miller, Anne K. Brysting, and Paul E. Grini (submitted)

 **Under Construction**
 ## 1. <i>Arabidopsis arenosa</i>